Call on China to free defenders and #RepealRSDL

 A Laureate of the 2021 Martin Ennals Award, Yu Wensheng is a leading figure among human rights lawyers in China.
 He has fearlessly taken on a number of sensitive cases and issues, joining litigations on air pollution and advocating for a constitutional government.

-For this, the authorities revoked his legal license on 16 January, 2018.
-Three days later, he was forcibly disappeared, a day after publishing an open letter calling for constitutional reform.
-He was held under RSDL, and put on trial in secret on 9 May 2019, but his wife, Xu Yan, was only informed of his four-years jail sentence in June 2020.
+For this, the authorities revoked his legal license on 16 January 2018.
+Three days later, after publishing an open letter calling for constitutional reform, he was forcibly disappeared under RSDL, and put on trial in secret on 9 May 2019.
+His wife, Xu Yan, was only informed of his four-years jail sentence in June 2020.

 After much pressure from international civil society, Yu Wensheng was able to leave Nanjing Prison on 1 March 2022 and reunite with his family in Beijing upon completion of his prison sentence for ‘inciting subversion of State power’.